Can the Police Search My Car in NSW?

 Admissable evidence

-If the police discover any evidence from a vehicle search and they did not have a warrant, consent, or reasonable grounds, than the evidence has been unlawfully obtained and is deemed inadmissible.
-However, under section 138 of the Evidence Act 1995 courts have the discretion to admit unlawfully obtained evidence when the benefits of admitting it prevails over the undesirability of enabling a unlawful search.
+If the police discover any evidence from a vehicle search and they did not have a warrant, consent, or reasonable grounds, then the evidence has been unlawfully obtained and is deemed inadmissible.
+However, under section 138 of the Evidence Act 1995, courts have the discretion to admit unlawfully obtained evidence when the benefits of admitting it prevail over the undesirability of enabling an unlawful search.
 When determining this, the court may take into account the following: